VHF Radio Wave Bending

 Taking up a position in the sky is the Mag Gain Systems push-up mast located on the 12 volt rotator at the rear of my mobile.

-Up top on the mast is my tri-band LPDA (log-periodic) antenna covering the bands of 2 meters, 1 1/4 Meters, and 3/4 meters.
+Up top on the mast is my tri-band LPDA (log-periodic) antenna built in my workshop covering the bands of 2 meters, 1 1/4 Meters, and 3/4 meters.

 I also have my 6 meter loop antenna along that will be positioned on the mast as well, before the mast is raised to the operating height.